Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ___

-If you get this error you forgot to dowload the spacy models when creating the conda environment (see step 1.3):
+If you get this error you forgot to dowload the spaCy models when creating the conda environment (see step 1.3):
 ```bash
 OSError: [E050] Can't find model 'en_core_web_sm'.
 It doesn't seem to be a Python package or a valid path to a data directory.
 ```